nchlis/nchlis.github.io/2017_07_22/page.md

 starts overfitting quite early.
 So let's train it again, this time using a **small value of dropout=0.2** and see if the validation loss improves.

-**Using dropout minimally increases training time per epoch, needs 2 or 3 times the number of epochs to reach a minimum value for the validation loss.**
+**Using dropout minimally increases training time per epoch, but needs 2 or 3 times the number of epochs to reach a minimum value for the validation loss.**

 In this case, the training time per epoch increased by 2.5 min from 36 to 38.5 min per epoch, but converged much later as seen in the training curve.